 The RPC Router and its handlers are implemented in Javascript running in node.js inside orchestrated containers.
 The logging handlers use AWS Cloudwatch or Syslog and are detailed in the data section below.
 These handlers not written to use CloudWatch or Syslog directly.
 By using a portable logging API, the same handlers can run on both.

-Emulation handlers store data in a Cloud-based Mongo database.
-In order to test and demonstrate Emulation microservices, VAM2 also provides a basic React.js based Web Client that can use the services independently of RPC based clients such as CPRS.

 Data Architecture: Persistence Storage and Middleware Environment Specifications

-Logging of RPC Traffic is a core VAM2 feature.
+Logging of RPC Traffic is a core VAM feature.
 As both the mechanism and approach to logging is decoupled in RPC Handlers, different approaches are supported, each named by the name of its Handler.

 As its name suggests, the “Modeled RPC Logger” uses definitions of RPCs in the RPC model to partition traffic into four categories.
 Each category leads to a different log.
 The four types are detailed in the table below.